bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 To help keep Bokeh maintainable, all
-:ref:`Pull Requests <devguide_pull_requests>` that add or update code should include added or updated tests.
+:ref:`Pull Requests <devguide_pull_requests>` that add or update code should include new or updated tests.
 While exceptions are possible, a Pull Request without adequate tests will generally not be considered ready to merge.

 Before writing any tests, you should make sure to go through the relevant